 - You look just like your aunt.
 When you compare a grandchild to an older family member, you may be picturing that person as a young person.
 To the grandchild, being compared to someone old doesn't feel like a compliment.
 If you must compare a grandchild to someone else in the family, be sure it's someone who is universally loved, if you have such a person in your family.

 - How can you call that stuff music?
 Don't criticize their taste in music, movies, TV shows or other elements of pop culture.
 They are reacting to forces much stronger than a grandparent's preferences and also practicing forming their own taste.
 Most importantly, your disapproval won't change a thing.

-- What do you think is going to happen in Gossip Girl during the new season?
+- What do you think is going to happen in Pretty Little Liars?
 If you are genuinely interested in teen TV, questions like this one are fine.
 If you're just trying to be cool, your grandchildren won't be fooled.
 Stick to your History Channel if that's what you like.

 - What happened to that cute guy you brought over on Thanksgiving?
 If you are a certain type of grandparent, you'll be told about your grandchild's love life without asking.
 If you weren't told, don't ask.
 Teenage break-ups can be very sore spots.
 And if there is no sign of a boyfriend or girlfriend, that can be a touchy area, too.

 - I'm so glad that you don't have any tattoos or piercings.
 Not so fast, Grandma.
 Can you be sure that your grandchild doesn't have such body adornments?
 It's best to keep an open mind, just in case.